UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

 or library should release with that as a dependency (except transitively from the wrapper) as it may not exist in the future
 :warning: You have been warned! :warning:

+^2^ Currently ONLY win-x64 is supported but the foundational work is present to allow building for other platorms.